 87. Support development of key performance indicators.

-83. Already have Hepatitis and HPV and working to submit to WHO PQ.
-MTB and MAI now available and Rif INH should be available this quarter.
 Roche has expanded the Global Access Program to include its tests for Tuberculosis, hepatitis and HPV for cervical cancer screening.
-All of these tests run on cobas 6800 and 8800, which is also used for HIV viral load and EID testing.
+All of these tests are currently available and run on cobas 6800 and 8800, which is also used for HIV viral load and EID testing.
 Submitted its HPV tests for WHO PQ, and they have been accepted for approval via the abridged route.

-85. EID indeterminate range - exists already on Cobas system; discussing with WHO on how to implement on newer platforms
+EID indeterminate range - exists already on Cobas system; discussing with WHO on how to implement on newer platforms.

 22. Make every effort to stay in the EID market to ensure there is a sufficient testing capacity to reach and maintain accelerated Fast Track targets (95% of HEI tested by 2020 and beyond).

 23. Ensure consistent reagent pricing across partners within countries and within regions, and provide a transparent breakdown of pricing for the products and services sold.

 24. Consider moving from separate instrument, consumable, and service procurement towards more consolidated, ideally all-inclusive pricing models.

 25. Provide service level agreements that clearly spell out key performance indicators for high-throughput laboratory instruments, including target up-times and failure rate threshold (with consideration for different causes), plus a mitigation plan when the threshold is exceeded.